CORE Opens The Hub in Altadena

 CASH ASSISTANCE

-With your support, CORE has already distributed $2 million in direct cash assistance to Angelenos in need, with our goal of giving a total of $10 million.
+With your support, CORE has distributed $3.6 million in direct cash assistance to Angelenos in need.

 Cash assistance is the most cost-effective way to help people throughout a crisis.
 It gives power and flexibility back to those who have actually been impacted, so they can meet their unique needs.
 It also provides the dignity of choice, which can mean so much after losing everything.